MoeMod/CSMoE/README.md

 ## Counter-Strike Mobile-oriented Edition
 Here are the source code of engine, server, client (windows and linux only). \
 For Android or iOS launcher, check them in other repo. \
-This is a combination of CS1.6 mods that are implemented based on Xash3D engine, \
+CSMoE is a combination of CS1.6 mods that are implemented based on Xash3D engine, \
 aiming to act like CSO (aka CS:NZ), however the traditional one in pre-2009. \
 Cross-platform designed, it can be run on Windows(x86,x64), Linux(x86), macOS(x64), Android(ARMv7,x86), iOS(ARMv7,ARM64).